SpaceCowboy100/cs100HW4/README.md

 Let's see how we compile our source code with a `Makefile`.

 ##example - Hello World!
-Let's say in our currrent working directory we have source code `hello.cpp` which will output `Hello World!`.
+Let's say in our current working directory we have source code `hello.cpp` which will output `Hello World!`.
 Let's look at a `Makefile` that will compile `hello.cpp` and create an executable `hello` in our current working directory.
 The `Makefile` would look like this:
 ```